 Visit the National Maritime Museum in Greenwich

 The National Maritime Museum in Greenwich is the world’s largest maritime museum, with over 10 free galleries and a vast collection that is covering artworks, maps and charts, armoury and portrait.
+Visiting the Maritime museum is another free thing to do in Greenwich.

 Tickets: Free entry.
 Opening times: 10.00–17.00 daily.